Listen to the automated AI version of this article here:

 This is a difficult to answer precisely because it is not black and white and there are no formal dose recommendations.
 I usually recommend people start by using a low dose first, 10-20mg per day and gauge the effect after one week.
 Depending on the result (if any), this dose can then be doubled.
 This process is repeated until the desired effect takes place.
 The exact dosage will vary from person to person but I have found good response at the 25 – 50mg once daily range.
 Some people find quite high doses (e.g. 200 – 300mg daily) are needed to get a benefit.

 Every person is unique and different.
-From treating many patients with different health problems, I am quite happy to suggest medicinal cannabis as an option and I encourage you to also have that discussion with your GP.
+From treating many patients with different health problems, I am quite happy to suggest medicinal cannabis as an option to consider to support various symptoms and I encourage you to also have that discussion with your GP.

 If you would like to speak to a professional about using medicinal marijuana in NZ, you can book in with us.